syntevo/syntevo.github.io/SmartGit/HowTos/Running-on-WSLg.md

 We plan to investigate and fix what we can.

-1. SmartGit fails to check for updates
+1. SmartGit fails to check for updates<br>
    Disabling Windows Firewall seems to help.
 But see next problem.
-2. SmartGit fails to install updates
+2. SmartGit fails to install updates<br>
    Current workaround is to re-install new version manually (see `SmartGit installation` chapter above).
-3. SmartGit windows do not have minimize/maximize buttons This is due to how WSLg is configured by default.
+3. SmartGit windows do not have minimize/maximize buttons<br>
+   This is due to how WSLg is configured by default.
 You can change that:
    * In WSL commandline, run commands:
      ```